Saturday, December 19, 2015

 Post Consumption Impression – 1.00 out of 3 mugs

-This brew is just not to my liking.
-I am still trying to figure out the almost rancid aftertaste.
-The second brew was actually enjoyable.
-While it had a commercial style carbonation, it lacked in the preferred vanilla flavor, I was impressed by the second bottle to go from a 1 to a 2.
+This beverage does not align with my personal preferences.
+I am still attempting to discern the distinct, almost rancid aftertaste.
+In contrast, the second brew was actually enjoyable.
+While it employed a commercial-style carbonation, it fell short in delivering the desired vanilla flavor.
+I was particularly impressed by the second bottle, which improved my rating from a 1 to a 2.

 Would I recommend this at Second try a 7 - initial 4.25 out of 12 mugs?

-If you like Dad's Root Beer, you will also like this brew.
-Again, the first bottle must have been fermented, as the second bottle's score almost doubled.
-Sure, I wish we had freshness dates on some of these bottles!
-I would not recommend this beverage unless it is free and you want to try it.
-While the sugar was relatively low, the sodium was very high.
-The aftertaste was not pleasing at all, confirmed by two others in the household.
+If you enjoy Dad’s Root Beer, you may also find this beverage appealing.
+Notably, the initial bottle underwent fermentation, as evidenced by a significant increase in its score when compared to the second bottle.
+While it would be beneficial to have freshness dates on some of these bottles, I would not recommend this beverage unless it is complimentary and you are interested in trying it.
+Although the sugar content was relatively low, the sodium levels were notably high.
+Additionally, the aftertaste was not satisfactory, as confirmed by two other household members.

 Other Reviews